cloudfoundry/bosh-azure-cpi-release/docs/additional-information/migration.md

     If this step is not done, you may hit the error [**#4**](#table_not_found).

-  3. Create a new storage account and containers in it manually.
+  3. Create a new storage account and containers in it.

     ```
     azure storage account create --location $location --type $account-type --resource-group $resource-group-name $storage-account-name